-- 1. The following days shall be recognized and observed as paid holidays for all Police Officers: - a.
-New Year's Day, the first day of January. - b.
-Martin Luther King Jr. Day, the third Monday of January. - c.
-Presidents Day, the third Monday of February. - d.
-Memorial Day, the last Monday of May. - e.
-Juneteenth, June 19th. - f.
-Independence Day, the fourth day of July. - g.
-Pioneer Day, the twenty-fourth day of July. - h.
-Labor Day, the first Monday in September. - i.
-Veteran's Day, the eleventh day of November. - j.
-Thanksgiving Day, the fourth Thursday in November. - k.
-The Friday after Thanksgiving Day. - 1.
-Christmas, the twenty-fifth day of December. - 2.
+The following days shall be recognized and observed as paid holidays for all Police Officers:

+- 1. New Year's Day, the first day of January. - 2.
+Martin Luther King Jr. Day, the third Monday of January. - 3.
+Presidents Day, the third Monday of February. - 4.
+Memorial Day, the last Monday of May. - 5.
+Juneteenth, the nineteenth day of June. - 6.
+Independence Day, the fourth day of July. - 7.
+Pioneer Day, the twenty-fourth day of July. - 8.
+Labor Day, the first Monday in September. - 9.
+Veteran's Day, the eleventh day of November. - 10.
+Thanksgiving Day, the fourth Thursday in November. - 11.
+The Friday after Thanksgiving Day. - 12.
+Christmas, the twenty-fifth day of December. - 13.
 One personal holiday per calendar year, taken upon the request of an employee as approved by a supervisor.
 The personal holiday hours accrued will be the first holiday hours used in a calendar year and may not be carried over.
 Personal holidays must be used in half day or full day increments in the calendar year earned and is otherwise forfeited.
-This personal holiday has no compensable value upon separation of employment.

-- 3. Holidays are accrued in advance per trimester as identified by Chief's Memo (8/24/23). - 4.
-For those Police Officers whose assignments require staffing on the graveyard shift prior to, or the day and afternoon shifts on, Thanksgiving Day or Christmas Day, the wages provided for Subparagraph 1.a shall be at the rate of one-and-one-half (11⁄2) times their wage rate for such shifts worked. - 5.
-Police Officers may accrue holidays, but any holidays accrued in excess of twelve (12) will be forfeited unless used prior to the end of the calendar year.
+This personal holiday has no compensable value upon separation of employment. - B. Holidays are accrued in advance per trimester as identified by Chief's Memo (8/24/23). - C. For those Police Officers whose assignments require staffing on the graveyard shift prior to, or the day and afternoon shifts on, Thanksgiving Day or Christmas Day, the wages provided for Subparagraph 1.a shall be at the rate of one-and-one-half (11⁄2) times their wage rate for such shifts worked.

-B. Holiday Pay upon Leaving City Employment
+- D. Police Officers may accrue holidays, but any holidays accrued in excess of twelve (12) will be forfeited unless used prior to the end of the calendar year. - E. Holiday Pay upon Leaving City Employment

 When a Police Officer leaves City employment for any reason the City shall compensate the employee for any holiday time accrued, not to exceed twelve (12) holidays.
-Payment shall be at the employees base hourly rate of pay without the inclusion of shift differential or other incentives.
+Payment shall be at the employee's base hourly rate of pay without the inclusion of shift differential or other incentives.